WordPress/gutenberg/docs/getting-started/data.md

 }
 ```

 #### Redux state
-`RECEIVE_ITEMS` reducer creates the new Redux state :
+The `RECEIVE_ITEMS` reducer creates the new Redux state :
 ```js
 {
 	entities: {